OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/offensive-security-intro.md

 ## 🛠️ Tools Used
 - Virtual machines
-- `Dirb` = brute-forses urls by taking a list of potential page names and testing to see if they exitst.
+- `DirB` = brute-forces URLs by taking a list of potential page names and testing to see if they exist.

 ## 💬 Summary
-- Used `dirb` to brute-force a bank application to see what hidden pages the bank had on their site.
+- Used `DirB` to brute-force a bank application to see what hidden pages the bank had on its site.
 - Used the link to add funds to the bank account.

 -----